70% complete. This guide, along with all our guides, is a work-in-progress and iterates as we consider new data and frameworks.

 All expense reports are required to have a Class.
 Below are the current list of Classes.
 If you have any questions which class your expense report should be marked with, please reach out to the Purchases channel who can assist.

-Attach document(s) to support the unfavorable exchange loss,
+Attach document(s), if available, to support the unfavorable exchange loss.

 For further guidance, see screenshots below

-Our goal is to reimburse staff members timely.
+Our goal is to reimburse staff members in a timely manner.
 We reimburse twice a month on the 15th and last day of every month.
-To be reimbursed timely, all expense reports must be submitted and manager approved 3 days prior to reimbursement.
-The primary reason for this is Finance needs to review for proper classification and to timely fund your bank account.
+To be reimbursed within that timeframe, all expense reports must be submitted and manager-approved three days prior to reimbursement.
+The primary reason for this is Finance needs to review for proper classification and to fund your bank account.

-It’s important to note that an expense report approved by your manager does not automatically mean the expense is approved internally or ready to be reimbursed.
-As all expense reports are final-reviewed and approved by the Finance Team, you may be asked for additional support, justification, or to move expenses to a second report to meet our Expense Report Policy.
+It’s important to note that an expense report approved by your manager does not automatically mean the expense is approved internally or that it's ready to be reimbursed.
+As all expense reports are final-reviewed and approved by the Finance Team.
+You may be asked for additional support, justification, or to move expenses to a second report to meet our Expense Report Policy.